Kraken80/Kraken80/README.md

 - Mio
   - Troll program, writes an image to the screen.
 Uses its own compression algorithm to store the image within 64KB.
 - Cup Catch
-  - A game where you catch a ball in a cup.
+  - A game where you catch a falling ball by moving around a cup.
 - 9 + 10
   - Troll program, will install itself and give incorrect math answers.